reSHARMA/AC4A/tasks.md

 # List of tasks tested

+# Calendar
 ## What is on my calendar for 15th June 2025?
 ## Show me what in on my calendar for the week starting 10th July 2025.
+## Reserve a slot in my calender for 4pm, 21st July 2026 as a reminder about vacation
+## Am I available to attend a party on 9th November 2025 9pm?

+# Wallet
+## get credit card pin of my amex gold card
+##